shingionline/codingchallenge/README.md

 Note: The script automatically adds the `App\Jobs\` namespace prefix to the class name.

+### Retry Mechanism

+The system includes a robust retry mechanism that:

+1. Automatically tracks failed jobs in the database
+2. Retries failed jobs based on configuration
+3. Provides detailed status tracking
+4. Survives server restarts

+#### How Retries Work

+1. When a job fails:
+   - A retry record is created in the database
+   - The next attempt is scheduled based on the delay configuration
+   - Status is set to 'pending'

+2. The scheduler (running every minute):
+   - Checks for pending retries that are due
+   - Executes each retry in a separate process
+   - Updates the retry status accordingly

+3. Retry Statuses:
+   - `pending`: Waiting to be retried
+   - `running`: Currently being executed
+   - `completed`: Successfully completed
+   - `failed`: Failed after all attempts

+#### Monitoring Retries

+You can monitor retries through:
+1. The database `background_job_retries` table
+2. Log files in `storage/logs/`:
+   - `background_jobs.log` for general job status
+   - `background_jobs_errors.log` for error information

 ### Creating a New Job

 1. Create a new class in `app/Jobs/`